sensu/sensu-docs/content/sensu-go/5.16/guides/influx-db-metric-handler.md

 [Assets][12] are shareable, reusable packages that make it easier to deploy Sensu plugins.
 This example uses the [Sensu InfluxDB Handler][13] asset to power an `influx-db` handler.

-You can use this sensuctl example to register the [Sensu InfluxDB Handler][13] asset for Linux AMD64 or you can download the latest asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml`.
+Use this sensuctl example to register the [Sensu InfluxDB Handler][13] asset for Linux AMD64 or download the latest asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml`.

 {{< highlight shell >}}
 sensuctl asset create sensu-influxdb-handler --url "https://assets.bonsai.sensu.io/b28f8719a48aa8ea80c603f97e402975a98cea47/sensu-influxdb-handler_3.1.2_linux_amd64.tar.gz" --sha512 "612c6ff9928841090c4d23bf20aaf7558e4eed8977a848cf9e2899bb13a13e7540bac2b63e324f39d9b1257bb479676bc155b24e21bf93c722b812b0f15cb3bd"